hhvn/openvasrun/README.md

 Warnings and Caveats
 --------
-* I am trying 10 concurrent scans for a total of 40 targets.
-My Kali machine is less responsive, I am assuming due to the much higher load on openvas.
+* Running 10 concurrent scans for a total of 40 targets, my Kali virtual machine is less responsive under this load, I am assuming due to openvas load.
 I have 2G of memory on it.
 CPU isn't even hitting 20%.
 Just watch out:  you may run into issues with a higher number of concurrent processes.
 * As is, the code is pretty inflexible, meaning I don't have robust error handling, maximum automation, and it currently only runs 'Full and Fast' scan configuration.
 Feel free to change it in your copy of the source code as needed.
 * Make sure you don't duplicate IP addresses in the file.
 * I only tested this on one system against a limited network segment with about 40 targets.